brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

       id: 1,
       nodeId: '1', // the corresponding node in `ast` will contain a field `extra.biNodeId` that matches this
       type: 'expr',
-      value: 'foo', // the value/object the expression evaluated to },
+      data: 'foo', // the value/object the expression evaluated to },
     // ...
   ],